XRPLF/xrpl-dev-portal/websocket_api.md

 }
 ```

 There are some cases where it is appropriate to omit one or more of the fields.
 For example, when specifying a currency but not an amount, you should omit the `value` field.
-When specifying XRP as a currency (for example, as part of a currency exchange offer), you should omit the `issuer` field.
+When specifying XRP as a currency with no amount (for example, in describing a currency exchange), you should make it an object with a `currency` field, but omit the `issuer` field.

 # API Methods #